davestewart/davestewart-content/content/blog/programming/msal-vue/index.md

 (See the individual methods for comments and info).

-Also note the simplicity of the service; it uses the popup interaction only, so need for branching, alternate logic, config and additional error handling.
+Also note the simplicity of the service; it uses the popup interaction only, so no need for branching, alternate logic, config and additional error handling.

 ### Stores

-With [services](#services) doing all the hard work to fetch data, [stores](https://github.com/davestewart/msal-vue-demo/tree/main/src/stores) are the right place to store that data, so it's not muddying the logic of services, and is available globally in the application:
+With [services](#services) doing all the hard work to fetch data, [stores](https://github.com/davestewart/msal-vue-demo/tree/main/src/stores) are the right place to store it; this way services stay clean, and data is easily accessible from the rest of the application:

-- the [auth](https://github.com/davestewart/msal-vue-demo/blob/main/src/stores/auth.ts) store wraps [Auth](https://github.com/davestewart/msal-vue-demo/blob/main/src/services/auth.ts) service calls, but stores reactive auth state and errors for display
+- the [auth](https://github.com/davestewart/msal-vue-demo/blob/main/src/stores/auth.ts) store wraps [Auth](https://github.com/davestewart/msal-vue-demo/blob/main/src/services/auth.ts) service calls, and exports reactive state, errors and methods
-- the [user](https://github.com/davestewart/msal-vue-demo/blob/main/src/stores/user.ts) store manages API calls and stores our user data separately from auth
+- the [user](https://github.com/davestewart/msal-vue-demo/blob/main/src/stores/user.ts) store manages API calls and stores user data separately from auth

-The auth **store** should be preferred to the **service** by the router and components as it exports a **reactive** object and any change in status to the authentication state will trigger updates in views and components.
+Regarding state, **stores** should be preferred to **services** as they are **reactive**; any change in state triggers updates in views and components.

 ### Router

-Surprisingly, the [Router](https://github.com/davestewart/msal-vue-demo/blob/main/src/router/index.ts) is where most of the magic happens:
+The [Router](https://github.com/davestewart/msal-vue-demo/blob/main/src/router/index.ts) is where most of the magic happens:

 - guarded and unguarded routes are declared
 - a single global route guard handles authentication